 has turned to pending

 status.
-Within 15 days, you/your connected user must submit the relevant documents to complete the regulatoty requirements.
+Within 10 business days, you/your connected user must submit the relevant documents to complete the regulatoty requirements.
 Following documents will be required

 For B2B transactions : Shipping document (Airway Bill or Bill of lading) and Customs document (Bill of Entry or BOE).
 The BOE is available with the importer (your connected user's partner).